AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 Though both value setters and value selects can be created in one command, we tend to **use two commands** (first create the data, then assign it to a variable in the calculator) for **improved readability**.

-A value setter is different to a value select in that is also **controls the value of other variables**, not just the one it's been binded to.
+A value setter is different to a value select in that is also **controls the value of other variables**, not just the one it's been bound to.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Value Setter <https://bb.omnicalculator.com/#/calculators/2035>`__ on BB